-- Students on academic probation will be required to attend study hall during the next quarter. - Students who remain on academic probation from one quarter to another are evaluated to review progress that has been made.
-Teachers will report on the student's participation in study help and completion of assignments. - Students who continue to have academic difficulties and who show little evidence of trying to improve may be asked to leave Kamehameha Schools. - School administration also reserves the right to retain a student in their current grade level based on lack of academics. - Students who have one F grade or two or more D grades may not represent the school in athletic events or co-curricular activities.
+- Students on academic probation for consecutive quarters will be required to attend study hall during the next quarter. - Students who remain on academic probation from one quarter to another are evaluated to review progress that has been made.
+Teachers will report on the student's participation in study help and completion of assignments. - Students who continue to have academic difficulties and who show little evidence of trying to improve may be released from Kamehameha Schools. - School administration also reserves the right to retain a student in their current grade level based on lack of academics. - Students may not represent the school in athletic events or co-curricular activities or hold honorary positions without approval from school administration.
 See "Student activity ineligibility" information.